- What Is Due Diligence?

 The CFS measures cash flow components from three areas: operating activities, investing activities, and financing activities.
 Companies using the accrual-based method of accounting need to use the indirect method of cash flow accounting.

 Here’s an example of how it works.
-If a company increased its accounts payable and reduced its accounts receivable period-over-period, non-cash amounts will show under Cash Flow from Operations on the current cash flow statement as:
+If a company increases its accounts payable and reduces its accounts receivable period-over-period, non-cash amounts will show under Cash Flow from Operations on the current cash flow statement as:

 - “Additions to cash” (eg., depreciation, decrease in accounts receivable, increase in accounts payable)